Global Risk and Safety FAQs

 Do I need to submit a Restricted Regions request for vacation/personal travel?

-No, as long as you are traveling ONLY for vacation/personal reasons and will not be affiliated with UT in any way while abroad or conducting any university-affiliated business.
+No, as long as you are traveling ONLY for vacation/personal reasons and will not be affiliated with UT Austin in any way while abroad or conducting any university-affiliated business.

-If I am going to a Restricted Region for just a day or two, like a conference, do I still need to fill out a request?
+If I am going to a Restricted Region for just a day or two, like for a conference, do I still need to fill out a request?

 What if I am traveling as part of a student organization?